 Unfortunately, in my initial conversations with these platforms, I noticed that the staff I communicated with had a substandard command of English.
 This is a recurring theme with these types of platforms, but I expect better from a communications manager.
 I also spotted several spelling mistakes on the website as well as the use of childish phrases.

 For now, until there are some improvements to this platform, I won’t be investing.
 I consider it a good option for Lithuanian-based investors since they will not be hit by the tax retentions, and they can read the website in Lithuanian as well as communicate with the team in their native language.
-It’s also a good option for UAE residents since they pay no witholding tax due to the DTA treaty between Lithuania and the UAE.
-For the rest of us, I think suffering a witholding tax cut of 10% is a big disincentive to invest on this platform.
+It’s also a good option for UAE residents since they pay no withholding tax due to the DTA treaty between Lithuania and the UAE.
+For the rest of us, I think suffering a withholding tax cut of 10% is a big disincentive to invest on this platform.
 Structuring your investments in an intelligent way tax-wise is one of the most important pillars of investing.

 On the plus side, I will also note that a representative from the platform contacted me after reading this review and commented in a very positive way, stating: